 Where: CMHR, 85 Israel Asper Way

-- The Canadian National Institute for the Blind (CNIB) will show visitors how technology helps people with vision challenges overcome obstacles to employment and independent living.
+- The Canadian National Institute for the Blind - will open in a new tab (CNIB) will show visitors how technology helps people with vision challenges overcome obstacles to employment and independent living.
 Assistive technologies will be demonstrated all day in the Level 2 Canadian Journeys gallery, along with an opportunity to learn the Braille alphabet.

-- Open Access Resource Centre will lead a family activity with devices that enable non-verbal people to communicate.
+- Open Access Resource Centre - will open in a new tab will lead a family activity with devices that enable non-verbal people to communicate.
 Visitors will be shown how to use the technology to "purchase" items from a mock storefront set up on the Level 5 PCL Terrace between 11 a.m. and 3 p.m.

 - CNIB Independent Living Skills Specialist Tracy Garbutt and his guide dog Kurt will give a presentation on their relationship and answer visitors' questions at 2 p.m. on the Level 6 Carolyn Sifton Foundation Terrace.

 - The renowned 100 Decibels troupe presents a Deaf mime performance at 12 p.m. in Bonnie & John Buhler Hall near the main entrance on Level 1.

 - Society of Manitobans with Disabilities - will open in a new tab' All Abilities Dancers, consisting of differently abled performers (including those with mobility challenges), share their joy of dance in a show at 1 p.m. in Bonnie & John Buhler Hall, followed by a discussion with the audience.